Mouhamamdou/Books-to-Scrape-Data-Extraction-Project/README.md

 ## Installation

 Before running the scripts, ensure you have Python installed on your machine.
-Additionally, Open a terminal or command prompt and navigate to the directory where the requirements.txt file is located.
+Additionally, open a terminal or command prompt and navigate to the directory where the requirements.txt file is located.
 Then, run the following command to install the required packages:

     ```bash
        pip install -r requirements.txt